Pepito Manaloto

 It was relaunched on September 16, 2012, as Pepito Manoloto: Ang Tunay na Kuwento.
 While Pepito Manaloto: Kuwento Kuwento was aired on October 17, 2020, and concluded on May 29, 2021.
 A prequel series, Pepito Manaloto: Ang Unang Kuwento was launched on July 17, 2021, and concluded on June 4, 2022.
-Pepito Manaloto: Tuloy Ang Kuwento, started airing on June 11, 2022 which featured the return of the original cast.
+Pepito Manaloto: Tuloy ang Kuwento, started airing on June 11, 2022 which featured the return of the original cast.
+It is the longest running sitcom series of GMA Network.

 The series was released on DVD by GMA Home Video.
-It is also streaming online on YouTube.
+It is streaming online on YouTube.

 Premise

 The show follows the life of Pepito Manoloto, who was blessed and won the lottery.
 Along with him are his wife Elsa; their son and daughter, Chito and Clarissa; Pepito's best friend Patrick; their employees, Maria, Robert and Baby; and their neighbors, Tommy, Deedee and Mimi.